AlbertoMercado57/login/README.md

 This is a basic skeleton framework with Pytest and Selenium to showcase the use of fixtures and how it extends the use of Python's Decorators and Generators thus making it more memory efficient.
-Pasing the Werbdriver and screenshot functionality to all the test files in the framework.